-Respondent shall submit a quarterly report no later than seven (7) calendar days from the beginning of the assigned quarter.
+Respondent shall submit a quarterly report no later than seven (7) calendar days from after the beginning end of the assigned quarter.

-21. Probation Compliance
+2123.
+Probation Compliance

 Respondent shall comply with the Board's probation program and shall, upon reasonable notice, report to the assigned Board of Psychology probation monitor.
 Respondent shall contact the assigned probation monitor regarding any questions specific to the probation order.
 Respondent shall not have any unsolicited or unapproved contact with (1) complainants associated with the case; (2) Board members or members of its staff; or (3) persons serving the Board as expert evaluators.